buddhaman/AnymaEngine/Readme.md

 ## Building
 ~~Make sure you have cmake, vcpkg and all necessary c++ development tools for your operating system.~~

  Cmake is gone!
-Simply run build.bat in an x64 command window (you get this command window when installing visual studio).
+Simply run build.bat in an x64 Native Tools Command Prompt (you get the x64 command window when installing visual studio).

  ---